 MELISSOPTILA LONG-HORNED BEE

-In 1998, a prominent Brazilian entomologist criticized the only definitive study of Melissoptila long-horned bees available at that time: “The revision,” she wrote, “of the genera Melissoptila penned by Urban in 1968 was, lamentably, a publication of poor quality, with pages left blank, sentences illegible or cut in half, and endless typographical errors.”
+In 1998, a prominent Brazilian entomologist criticized the only definitive study of Melissoptila long-horned bees available at that time: “The revision,” she wrote, “of the genus Melissoptila penned by Urban in 1968 was, lamentably, a publication of poor quality, with pages left blank, sentences illegible or cut in half, and endless typographical errors.”
 The entomologist denouncing this earlier publication was none other than Urban herself, returned thirty years later to reconquer the same territory.

 Born in the Brazilian state of Parana in 1933, Danuncia Urban has been a trailblazer for women of science in Brazil.
 Over the course of her 60-year career, she discovered and documented 319 new bee species, founded the distinguished Entomology program at the Federal University of Parana and became a prominent taxonomist and authority on neotropical bees.